ChristopheVdE/Illumina-pipeline-pathogenwatch/README.md

 ## Pipeline
 ### Starting the pipeline
-In Order to start the pipeline you only really need 1 file ("get_environment.py") provided in this repository which you can execute through the command line.
+In Order to run the pipeline you need the scripts folder and the "get_environment.py" file provided in this repository.
 For those not familliar with a command line interface, there are 2 'auto-run scripts' provided, one for Windows users and one for Linux users:
 - For Linux/ MacOS users: LINUX_run-pipeline.sh
 - For Windows users: WINDOWS_run-pipeline.cmd

+For those that are familiar with the command line, you can run the "get_environment.py" script with the required input given as extra command line arguments allowing you to skip the input questions.
+The amount of threads and the adaptor file are optional, if not provided the script will use the build in defaults.

+       python3 <path to get_environment.py> <path to rawdata> <path to desired results folder> <ammount of threads> <path to adaptor file for trimming>
+*for Windows: replace python3 with python.exe*

 For Linux/ MacOS users: the file permissions of the scripts might be changed after downloading.
 They should have executable rights in order to work.
 Enter "chmod 755 Linux_run-pipeline.sh" in a terminal to fix this.
 This guide give a non-terminal alternative for Mac-users, justkeep in mind that the file permissions should include 'execute' rights http://www.macinstruct.com/node/415.